 Make sure to ride the Fløibanen funicular up Mount Fløyen to get the best views over the city, a real highlight for visitors.

 Norway has an extensive rail network, which makes exploring the country easy and enjoyable, even if you don’t have a car.
 Some of these routes offer unique glimpses at Norway’s stunning natural beauty and access to remote towns.
-Here are our three favourite railway journeys.

 The journey takes 7 hours and offers the option to stop off at ski resorts like Lillehammer, hiking trails in the Dovrefjell mountains, and national parks such as Jotunheimen and Rondane.